Updated 8 May 2026

 Gamma Compass — $140

 Why A-tier: Fibreglass face delivers softer touch and decent spin.
 Slightly less premium than carbon at this price, but Gamma's build quality is well-established.
+See full Gamma Compass spec page.

 See on Amazon →